 where

 is an exchange-correlation, Stoner (or Hund) interaction.
 This is the standard RPA equation for the transverse susceptibility written for the spatially inhomogeneous case.
-As one may see, it follows directly from the adiabatic and local-spin-density approximations of TDDFT, without any further assumptions.
+As one may see, it follows directly from the adiabatic local spin-density approximations of TDDFT, without any further assumptions.
 The magnetic and charge electron densities as well as bare magnetic susceptibility are related to the Kohn-Sham states in the usual way,

 and

 In these expressions, $\psi _{\mu \sigma }$ and $\varepsilon _{\mu \sigma }$ are eigenstates and eigenenergies for the time-independent Kohn-Sham equation,